bbudke/BB_Lab_Protocols/main/WCE.md

 1. Wash each well with 1 ml ice-cold PBS.
 Completely remove all of the wash in order to minimize dilution of the lysis buffer with PBS.
 1. Add 30 - 100 μl of lysis buffer to each well, depending on the expected protein yield.
 I typically add 50 μl of lysis buffer to each well, which gives a total protein concentration of 3 - 10 mg/ml.
 1. Scrape up cells and transfer each lysate suspension to a 1.5 ml tube on ice.
 Incubate lysates on ice for 30 minutes.
-	- If RIPA buffer was used, sonication is performed halfway through this incubation to shear DNA and reduce viscosity.
-Sonication at 50% power for two seconds three times with a cool-down between pulses should be sufficient.
+	- Benzonase is provided in RIPA buffer as an alternative to sonication to shear DNA.
 1. Spin down the lysates at maximum speed in a microfuge at 4 °C for 5 minutes.
 1. Transfer supernatants to clean 1.5 ml tubes on ice.
 Samples should either be used immediately or stored at -80 °C.